q3769/conseq4j/README.md

   ConcurrentSequencerService conseqService = new ConseqService();
   ```

   Alternatively, the thread pool can be customized through a constructor argument.
-E.g. this is to use a thread pool
+E.g. this is to use a thread pool of
-  with a fixed size of 10 threads:
+  10 threads:
   ```
   ConcurrentSequencerService conseqService = new ConseqService(Executors.newFixedThreadPool(10));
   ```